Lymphatic System

 • Lymph nodes produce and store lymphocytes that are involved in the production of antibodies.

-Complements The Blood Circulatory System
+Complements of The Blood Circulatory System

 • The lymphatic system returns the excess tissue fluid in the intercellular space into the blood flow.